kfallah/variational-sparse-coding/README.md

 ## Reproducing Figures

 To reproduce results from Table 1, use `vsc_dict_plotting.ipynb`.
 The script `compute_vsc_statistics.py` can be used to measure multi-information, posterior collapse, and coefficient collapse.
 Note that this script is automatically run at the end of each training run.
-To run this command, one can feed the filepath as an argument:
+To run this command, one can feed the filepath leading to a complete training run as an argument:
 ```
 python compute_vsc_statistics -r PATH_TO_RUNFILE
 ```
+All logs will be included in the path input in a file labeled `statistics.log`.

 Full dictionaries (like seen in Figure 3) are automatically generated for each training run in the respective folder.